Medication Assisted Treatment

 Naltrexone works differently from methadone and buprenorphine in treating opioid dependence.
 If a person who uses naltrexone relapses and uses the drug they have abused, naltrexone blocks the euphoric and sedative effects of the drug being used and prevents feelings of euphoria

-Medication-Assisted Recovery consists of administering very specific drugs at very specific doses, tailored to the patient receiving them.
-The drug does not mimic the effects of the addictive drug, as is generally believed.
-Instead, the drug treats the withdrawal symptoms that occur due to the discontinuation of the addictive drug.
+Medication-Assisted Treatment consists of administering very specific medications at very specific doses, tailored to the patient receiving them.
+The medication does not mimic the effects of the addictive drug, as is generally believed.
+Instead, these medications treat the withdrawal symptoms that occur due to the discontinuation of the addictive drug.

 The psychological dependency that develops as a result of addiction is also reduced by taking medication.
 It creates a situation where the body can slowly repair itself and normalize its systems to a pre-addictive stage.

 MAT has been widely proven to reduce the need for drug addiction services significantly.
-Supplemented with behavioral and cognitive therapy, MAT can lead to a full recovery from addiction and eliminate addiction.
+Supplemented with behavioral and cognitive therapy, MAT can lead to a full recovery from addiction.
 Patient survival rates and resistance to relapse are greatly improved by MAT.

 The Medication-Assisted Treatment (MAT) program is available at Kentucky Mental Health Care.
-It is specifically dedicated to helping people recover from Opioid Use Disorder with the use of intensive counseling and medication.
+It is specifically designed & dedicated to helping people recover from Opioid Use Disorder with the use of intensive counseling and medication.

-Contact us today if you or any of your loved ones need assistance in dealing with drug addiction.
+Contact us today if you or your loved one needs assistance in dealing with drug addiction.
 We’ll help you find the treatment that is right for you.